yifanyin11/Gazebo_ROS_Simulations/README.md

 * Robot homing process

 There are two ways to perform robot homing.
-A simple way is to send the robot to the existing home configuration defined in the urdf through Motion Planning Rviz plugin.
+A simple way is to send the robot to the existing home configuration defined in the .srdf through Motion Planning Rviz plugin.
 Follow the steps below:

 ```